Greedy maximal independent sets via local limits: Introduction

-When the limiting object is supported on rooted trees, we call the (random) graph sequence \defn{locally tree-like}.
+We call a (random) graph sequence \defn{locally tree-like} when the limiting object is supported on rooted trees.
 Our next result is a general differential-equations based tool for analysing the asymptotics of the greedy independence ratio of locally tree-like (random) \sfpg{} graph sequences, with the restriction that their limit may be emulated by a \emph{simple} branching process with at most countably many types.
-Roughly speaking, a \defn{multitype branching process} is a rooted tree, in which each node is assigned a \emph{type}, and the number and types of each node's ``children'' follow a law which depends solely on the node's type, and is independent for distinct nodes.
+Roughly speaking, a \defn{multitype branching process} is a rooted tree, in which each node is assigned a \emph{type}, and the number and types of each node's ``children'' follow a law that depends solely on the node's type and is independent for distinct nodes.
 Such a branching process is called \defn{simple} if each such law is a product measure.
-Formal definitions will be given in \cref{sec:de}.
+We give formal definitions in \cref{sec:de}.
 The following theorem reduces the problem of calculating $\gir(U,\rho)$ in these cases to the problem of solving a (possibly infinite) system of ODEs.
+Here, given a (countable) set of types $T$, for every two types $k,j\in T$ we denote by $\mu^{k\to j}$ the distribution of the number of nodes of type $j$ for a parent of type $k$.

 \begin{theorem} Let $(U,\rho)$ be a simple multitype branching process with finite or countable type set $T$, root distribution $\dot\mu$ and offspring distributions $\mu^{k\to j}$.
 For every $x\in[0,1]$ and $k,j\in T$ let $\mu^{k\to j}_x=\bin(\mu^{k\to j},x)$ denote the distribution of the number of children of type $j$ of a node of type $k$ with random label at most $x$.
 Then,